tldr-pages/tldr/pages/common/bash.md

 `bash -s`

-- Pass arguments behind to the script (can be combined with `-s` to pass arguments to commands/scripts from `stdin`):
+- Stop further argument parsing for bash and pass all the following arguments directly to the command:

 `bash {{file.sh}} --`